 To qualify for most of these cards, your scores should be in the good to excellent range: 670 to 850.
 Research your travel credit card options and consider applying for the card that best matches your lifestyle and credit scores.
-Use Experian CreditMatch™ to see which cards are right for you.
+Use Experian CreditMatch™ to see which cards are for you.

 Travel credit cards can come with high annual fees.
 Make sure the value of the benefits you will use outweigh that cost.
-The American Express® Gold Card, for example, has a $250 annual fee, but the card's ability to earn up to $220 in combined dining and airline fee credits can help take a lot of the bite out of that annual fee.
+The American Express® Gold Card, for example, has a $250 annual fee, but the card's ability to earn up to $120 in dining credits and up $120 in Uber Cash on Gold can help take the bite out of that annual fee.
 Before you apply, however, understand that the American Express® Gold Card works differently than traditional credit cards, and allows you to carry a balance only for certain charges, not all.
 Terms apply.